VarshaNayak18/Machine-Learning-Projects/Titanic-Survival-Analysis/README.md

 # Titanic Survival Analysis

 ## Overview
-This project performs exploratory data analysis (EDA) and machine learning modeling on the Titanic dataset to predict passenger survival.
-The objective is to identify key factors influencing survival and build predictive models using supervised learning techniques.
+This project performs Exploratory Data Analysis (EDA) on the Titanic dataset to understand the factors influencing passenger survival.
+The analysis includes data inspection, cleaning, visualization, and identifying meaningful patterns in the dataset.
+EDA helps uncover relationships between variables such as age, gender, passenger class, fare, and survival rate.

-The project demonstrates the complete machine learning workflow including preprocessing, visualization, model training, and evaluation.
+## Objectives
+- Understand the structure and distribution of the Titanic dataset
+- Identify and handle missing values
+- Analyze survival patterns across different features
+- Visualize relationships between variables
+- Extract meaningful insights from the dataset

 ## Dataset
 Source: Kaggle Titanic Dataset